Monday, December 31, 2012

 The ooey gooey caramel in every bite.
 The cake was rich, moist, and chocolatey and the caramel was luxuriously decadent!
 We hadn't even found the beach yet and I was done.
 LOL.
 This brownie was the highpoint of my day.
 My only regret was not getting a second one to bring home for later.
 Ah, well, it gives me a good reason to return to Davenport in the future.

 As we placed our order at the coffee bar we asked, and were told, how to get to the beach.
 I could tell you but I really think finding it is part of the adventure.
 I'd suggest if you ever want to visit Glass Beach just stop in at the Roadhouse for a bite or a drink (they have a restaurant, coffee shop, bar, and wine tastings so there's bound to be something you'd enjoy) then ask about the beach's location.
-If you don't want to have to ask around just contact me and I'll let you know privately where the entrance is to the path.

 I will show you that the way there is neither close or easy.
 You don't just pull into a parking lot along the beach.
 First you walk down an uneven trail for a short distance.
 Then you cross some railroad tracks.
 That's the easy part.
 Next you have to hike down a very steep and rocky path to the beach below.
 When you get almost to the bottom the path becomes uneven, large rocks that are quite slippery when wet or muddy.
 Some were both as we've had recent rains.
 Suffice to say you'll want to wear hiking shoes or boots of some type as opposed to any kind of flip flop or dress shoes with slick soles or high heels.

 And then we saw what we came to see.
 Sea foam!

 Each time the waves came into the shore a new batch of foam washed up onto the sand.
 It was pretty windy so a lot of the foam then went air born like fluffy white tumbleweeds rolling down the beach.
 It was really cool!